faraday-techno/auto-booker/docs/README.md

 1. Does extension guarantees that all orders will be booked?

 _No.
 Auto Book feature is designed to automate clicks.
 It will guarantee that 'Book' and 'Confirm' buttons will be auto clicked when new load appears.
-However, there could be potential issues when booking the order which extension does not have control over such as 'Order has been modified', 'Order does not exist', 'Failed to fetch' etc. Anytime extension tries to book a order and fails, look at the lower right side of the dashboard for a reason to failure._
+However, there could be potential issues and system failures when booking an order which extension does not have control over such as 'Order has been modified', 'Order does not exist anymore', 'Failed to fetch' etc. Anytime extension tries to book a an order and fails, look at the lower right side of the dashboard for a reason to failure._

 2. When there is a change in Relay Website, how long it will take the extension to retrofit those changes?